 - Make a few more pleats on the right side of the wrapper, then pleat on the other side now.

 It might sound complicated, but it’s actually a lot simpler to do it, than read about it.
 It’s like buying furniture that comes with complicated instructions.
 You actually figure it out yourself how to do it, rather than relying on super complicated instructions and photos that make no sense.

 Anyway, once you have the dumplings ready, fry them in a pan until the bottom is nice and crispy, then add water, place the lid on, and steam for 5 minutes until the water is evaporated and the dumplings are cooked through.

-A Chinese appetizer for every occasion
+Chinese dm sums for every occasion

 I kid you now, you will feel like a Master Chef once you have these yummy dumplings in front of you.
 And, you won’t believe me that it’s my very first attempt at making these dumplings.

 The Japanese version of gyoza I believe it’s almost similar in technique, just the ingredients might be slightly different.
 But again, they all taste beautifully.

 But these delicious dumplings need a good dipping sauce.
 Nothing fancy, the simplest ingredients that are pretty basic when it comes to Asian cooking: soy sauce(s)- you can either go for plain soy sauce, or a combination of light soy sauce or dark soy sauce, sesame oil, and Chinese white wine vinegar.

 And that is all, the very best dipping sauce one can possibly get.
 Easy peasy, tasty and just perfect with pretty much anything Asian that needs dipping.
 No more expensive and not-so-fancy take-aways, you can have your own party at home with cheaper, better quality food.
 Enjoy!